Small Gradient Norm Regret for Online Convex Optimization: Small gradient norm regret in online convex optimization

-\begin{rem} The derivation of \ref{A1} from $L$-smoothness requires $\ell_t$ to be defined over the whole space.
-This assumption can be slightly relaxed to the case where $\Xcal \subsetneq \text{int} \dom\ell_t$.
-We discuss this extension in the appendix. \end{rem}
+\begin{rem} Deriving \ref{A1} from $L$-smoothness requires $\ell_t$ to be defined over the whole space.
+This assumption can be slightly relaxed to the case where $\Xcal \subsetneq \text{int} \dom\ell_t$ (see \Cref{app:smoothness-rlx}).
+Note that the traditional setting of $L^\star$ regret also requires the losses to be defined over $\Rbb^n$. \end{rem}